Display¶

 Software

-The copy buffer process cannot be performed in hardware or require a software loop to send all data (DMA linked list).
+The copy buffer process cannot be performed in hardware or requires a software loop to copy all data (DMA linked list).

 This copy buffer process must not be performed in the flush()